Intimidation and Death on the Dodder.

 Exploring the sandy area.

-My first glimpse of a pup.
 This riverside regular wonders what all the fuss is about.

 They are growing quickly.

 At the rear of the den.

 The pups quickly settle down for an orderly lunch.